 \section{Classical energy efficiency}

-To compare quantum computers to classical computers, we need the energy and computation duration required by the classical supercomputer to crack an RSA-$n$ private key, where $n$ is the bit-size of the private key.
-To proceed, we can consider the asymptotic estimation of the number of operations required by the classical algorithm called the General Number Field sieve (GNFS), which is the best known classical algorithm to factorise a number in prime numbers \cite{Boudot2020Aug}.
-The number of operations required to crack a RSA-$n$ code is
+To compare quantum computers to classical computers, we need the energy and computational duration required by the classical supercomputer to crack an RSA-$n$ private key, where $n$ is the bit-size of the private key.
+To proceed, we can consider the asymptotic estimation of the number of operations required by the classical algorithm called the General Number Field sieve (GNFS), which is the best known classical algorithm to factorise a number into prime factors \cite{Boudot2020Aug}.
+The number of operations required to crack the RSA-$n$ encryption is